joseeden/joeden/docs/021-Data-Engineering/021-Database-Design/003-Schemas-and-Normalization.md

 WHERE
 ```

-The first filter we want it for novel genres, so we'll define this in the `WHERE` command:
+The filter we want is for novel genres, so we'll define this in the `WHERE` command:

 ```sql
 SELECT